 - Tap Privacy

-- Tap Clear Cache to clean just the cache
+- Select Clear Cache to clean just the cache

-- Tap Clear Browsing History to clear just your history
+- Tap Clear Browsing History to clear only your history

-- Tap Clear All to wipe everything (cache, browsing history, cookies)
+- Choose Clear All to wipe everything (cache, browsing history, cookies)

 - Open Firefox App